oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

     - **is_primary_email_required**: (Optional) Indicates whether users in the domain are required to have a primary email address or not.
 Example: true
     - **defined_tags**: (Optional) defined tags to apply to the identity domain. *default_defined_tags* is used if undefined.
     - **freeform_tags**:  (Optional) free tags to apply to the identity domain. *default_freeform_tags* is used if undefined.
-    - **enable_domain_replication**:  (Optional) Set to true to enable identity domain replication
-    - **replica_region**: (Optional) The name of the replica region of the identity domain.
+    - **replica_region**: (Optional) The name of the replica region for identity domain replication.
 Example: us-phoenix-1.
-The region cannot be the same as the home region
+The region cannot be the same as the home region.

 ## Defining Identity Domain Groups
 Use *identity_domain_groups_configuration* attribute.
 It supports the following attributes: